ryanfox1985/env-checker/README.md

 - **optional_variables:** These variables are from secondary services (Your app can run without these variables, like some `THRESHOLD`)

+By default `EnvChecker` checks the global environment and after the current or set environment.

 All the missing variables are notified by default in the `STDERR`.
 When a required variable is missing the gem raises an error `MissingKeysError` and stops the application.